 Tick two iconic British locations off your list with our day tour to Windsor Castle and the Roman Baths.
 This stress-free journey kicks off in central London on one of our coaches and includes a free lunch pack!

-The world’s oldest and largest occupied castle also happens to be The Queen’s favourite weekend residence.
+The world’s oldest and largest occupied castle also happens to be The King’s favourite weekend residence.
 Home to 39 British monarchs over the past 900 years, Windsor Castle is brimming with both history and splendour.
 You’ll marvel at the stunning State Apartments, which are decorated with paintings by the likes of Rubens and Holbein.
 There’s also St George’s Chapel, a fine example of Gothic architecture that served as the wedding venue for Prince Harry and Meghan Markle.